addy-dclxvi/debian-bspwm-dotfiles/README.md

 - **Power Manager** TLP
 - **Image Viewer** Viewnior
 - **Sound Mixer** PulseAudio

+I have tried to use pure ALSA without PulseAudio, but it makes my life harder.
+When I attached my headphone, the speaker was still on.
+I needed to turn the speaker off manually from `alsamixer` command.
+Better to use PulseAudio to make my life easier.

 - **Policy Kit Frontend** Gnome Polkit
 - **Notification Daemon** Dunst